ibm-cloud-docs/speech-to-text/language-create.md

 -   `pending` indicates that the model was created but is waiting either for training data to be added or for the service to finish analyzing data that was added.
 The `progress` field is `0`.
 -   `ready` indicates that the model is ready to be trained.
 The `progress` field is `0`.
 -   `training` indicates that the model is being trained.
-The `progress` field indicates the progress of the training as a percentage complete.
+The `progress` field changes from `0` to `100` when training is complete. <!-- The `progress` field indicates the progress of the training as a percentage complete. -->

-    > **Note:** The `progress` field does not reflect the progress of the training.
-The field changes from `0` to `100` when training is complete.
 -   `available` indicates that the model is trained and ready to use.
 The `progress` field is `100`.
 -   `upgrading` indicates that the model is being upgraded.
 The `progress` field is `0`.
 -   `failed` indicates that training of the model failed.
 The `progress` field is `0`.